-Section 360-30.
-Incorporation of the Gwinnett County Open Space and Greenway Master Plan.
+Section 350-20.
+Incorporation of the Gwinnett Countywide Trail Master Plan.

-- 360-30.1 Development proposed and approved under Title 2 and Title 3 of the UDO shall be consistent with the guidelines and policies of the Gwinnett County Open Space and Greenway Master Plan. - 360-30.2 The Gwinnett County Open Space and Greenway Master Plan shall be treated as though a part of these regulations for application to the minimum standards for design and construction of improvements required herein and subject to the modification and waiver provisions of Section 340-40.
+350-20.1 All development shall be consistent with the guidelines and policies of the Gwinnett Countywide Trails Master Plan.

+350-20.2 The Gwinnett Countywide Trails Master Plan shall be treated as though a part of these regulations for application to the minimum standards for design, construction of improvements, and/or dedication of easements required herein and subject to the modification and waiver provisions of Section 340-40.